1.5 hours per week for Doctoral Advanced Practicum

-As an intern, you will receive two hours per week of individual supervision during your training experience.
+As an trainee, you will receive 1.5 hours per week of individual supervision during your training experience.
 In addition, masters level specialist interns will participate in 2 hours of weekly group supervision in the fall semester.
-Individual supervision will focus most intensely on your clinical work with individuals and your overall training experience, your work in outreach, and your supervision of practicum trainees.
+Individual supervision will focus most intensely on your clinical work with individuals and your overall training experience.
 The majority of time in individual supervision will focus on discussing cases and helping you continue to develop your clinical skills.
 Videos, live observation, co-therapy, and other supervision methods are also used during this time.

 Limits on Confidentiality in Supervision